santiagovazquez/GoProGoals/README.md

 # GoProGoals

-An app to record your goals!
+A React Native App to record your goals!
 [Video Samples](https://www.youtube.com/playlist?list=PLE8Be1z3NnYjlIO-RfyEWX96b0Cmx0zLE)

 It is required: